Q's & A's

 Q. Why don’t you use fragrance oils in your products?

 A. Fragrant oils are synthetic and have no benefit to our bodies.
-I use only 100% pure aromatherapy grade essential oils as the is smell nicer and have healing properties that affect our skin, organs and our mind.
+I use only 100% pure aromatherapy grade essential oils as they smell nicer and have healing properties that affect our skin, organs and our mind.

 Q. Can you make a product for the condition I have?